Table of Contents

 2. This section contains important information about the import, including its type, current status, and successful or failed import amounts.

-3. The Failed Imports section of the details page will list all rows that failed to import, along with the value of that row.
+3. The Failed Imports section of the details page will list the details of the first 25 rows that failed.

 When an import fails with select rows, you can correct those values and run a new import.
 When an import fails, no data is imported, and so all data must be corrected and resubmitted.